openstack/trove/doc/source/user/set-up-replication.rst

    replica becomes a standalone database instance.
 You can then take the new standalone instance and create a new replica of that instance.

-   You detach a replica using the :command:`trove detach-replica` command:
+   You detach a replica using the :command:`openstack database instance detach replica` command:

    .. code-block:: console

-      $ trove detach-replica INSTANCE_ID_OF_REPLICA
+      $ openstack database instance detach replica INSTANCE_ID_OF_REPLICA